 - You need a highly organised interior with multiple pockets and compartments

-- You are looking for a large tote or work bag that fits a laptop — Elleme skews more toward mid-size everyday styles
+- You are looking for a large tote or work bag that fits a laptop.
+Elleme skews more toward mid-size everyday styles.
+Although, they do have the larger Dimple style which is absolutely gorgeous!

-Elleme is one of those rare brands that delivers on every front: design originality, material quality, Italian craftsmanship, and a price point that feels fair for what you are getting.
+I personally find Elleme to be one of those brands that delivers on every front: design originality, material quality, Italian craftsmanship, and a price point that feels fair for what you are getting.
 Both the Boomerang and the Trousse have become permanent fixtures in my rotation, and I reach for one or the other several times a week.

 - 15 Mid-Range European Bag Brands to Have On Your Radar in 2026